FriendsOfTerraform/modules/aws/private-certificate-authority/README.md

 }
 ```

-2. After signing the CSR with the external parent CA, import the certificate as follow
+2. After signing the CSR with the external parent CA, update the manifest to import the certificate as follow

 ```terraform
 module "external_intermediate_ca" {